Yaulendil/dsmsg/README.md

 ![docs.rs](https://docs.rs/dsmsg/badge.svg?style=for-the-badge)
 ](https://docs.rs/dsmsg)

-##### Random generator for online messages from Dark Souls, Demon's Souls, and Bloodborne.
+##### Random generator for online messages from Dark Souls, Demon's Souls, Bloodborne, and Sekiro.

-Generates messages in the format of one of any of the three in the series, chosen randomly.
-Messages from Dark Souls II and III may have a second part, in which case the two parts will be joined by a conjunction.
+Generates messages in the format of one of any game in the series, chosen randomly.
+Messages from the more recent titles may have a second part, in which case the two parts will be joined by a conjunction.

 ## Installation